Hanson (band): Other projects and appearances

+Hanson pioneered many things in the early days of the internet.
+In 1997, they were one of the first major-label bands to have a website and an email address promoted in the sleeve of their album, Middle of Nowhere.
+By 1999 they had their own virtual world, Hanson World, and launched Hanson.net, a paid-membership fan portal that gave users exclusive content.
+The band started live-streaming and uploading videos to their website around this time, before YouTube existed.
+A phone hotline also existed to give fans a record message from the band with their latest news.

-Hanson occasionally host a song writing retreat known as Fools Banquet (sporadically between 2004–2015), where they invite musician friends to spend a week collaborating on writing and recording new songs.
-In the early years, most of the songs that came from Fools Banquet collaborations featured on Hanson's fan club only albums.
+Hanson occasionally host a songwriting retreat known as Fools' Banquet (sporadically between 2004 and 2015), where they invite musician friends to spend a week collaborating on writing and recording new songs.
+In the early years, most of the songs that came from Fools' Banquet collaborations featured on Hanson's fan club only albums.
 Artists that have attended over the years include Andrew W.K., Ben Kweller, Imani Coppola, Sandra McCracken, "Weird Al" Yankovic, Adam Green and Pedro Yanowitz.
-Some songs that have been born and released as a result of Fools Banquet collaborations have been: We are All Women released by Andrew W.K. and Battle Cry released by Hanson.
+Some songs that have been born and released as a result of Fools' Banquet collaborations have been: We are All Women released by Andrew W.K. and Battle Cry released by both Hanson and Everybody Else.

-Back to the Island (BTTI) is a week long destination concert event for fans that is held annually at a resort in Jamaica.
-During BTTI, attendees have the opportunity to participate in exclusive events with each member of the band, obtain exclusive merchandise, plus see the band give live performances.
+Back to the Island (BTTI) is a week-long destination concert event for fans, held annually at a resort in Jamaica.
+Attendees have the opportunity to participate in exclusive events with each member of the band, obtain exclusive merchandise, plus see the band give live performances.

-In early 2009, Taylor Hanson launched a separate project including members of Smashing Pumpkins, Fountains of Wayne and Cheap Trick called Tinted Windows, a power pop quartet whose debut album quickly earned critical praise and repeat airplay on leading syndicated FM radio programs.
+In early 2009 Taylor Hanson launched a separate project including members of Smashing Pumpkins, Fountains of Wayne and Cheap Trick called Tinted Windows, a power pop quartet whose debut album quickly earned critical praise and repeat airplay on leading syndicated FM radio programs.

 Hanson was the musical guest at the Tulsa stop of The Legally Prohibited from Being Funny on Television Tour starring Conan O'Brien on May 15, 2010.
 Conan accompanied the band in playing a cover of the song "Never Been to Spain" by American rock legends Three Dog Night.

 In June 2010, Hanson performed with former American Idol contestant Siobhan Magnus.

 As an April Fools' Day joke in 2011, Hanson covered the song "Wait and Bleed" by the heavy metal band Slipknot, and the website Shockhound claimed that Hanson would record an entire album of Slipknot covers.